Meal planning tips

 Dietary tips – How much protein do I need?

-On average, men should have about 56g of protein per day and women should have about 46g.3 If you’re highly active or looking to build muscle, consider upping your protein intake to 20–30g at each meal (on a three meal per day diet) to better achieve your goals.1 Incorporating Open Prairie beef and pork products into your weekly meal planning can give you more control over your protein intake.
+On average, men should have about 56g of protein per day and women should have about 46g.3 If you’re highly active or looking to build muscle, consider upping your protein intake to 20–30g at each meal (on a three meal per day diet) to better achieve your goals.1 Incorporating Open Prairie pork products into your weekly meal planning can give you more control over your protein intake.

 Midday is probably when things are the most hectic.
 Whatever you do, don’t skip lunch!
 Help keep your body fueled with nutritious protein to keep your day going strong.
 Try a wrap, sandwich, soup, protein bowl or chili — and don’t forget some healthy sides like fresh veggies.